Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/libram-of-souls-and-flesh-tce.md

 aliases: ["Libram of Souls and Flesh"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tasha's Cauldron of Everything p.
-129
+BookSource: "Tasha's Cauldron of Everything p.
+129"
 ---
 # Libram of Souls and Flesh
 *Wondrous Item, rare (requires attunement by a wizard)*